Carina-P/hire-hens/test/TESTS.md

         * In Order Details page: you should see the date 2021-05-15(+ a time) in red text and all the other rental due dates should be another date in green.

 ### Test protocol
-The outcome of testing according to above test cases is documented in [Test protocol]()
+The outcome of testing according to above test cases is documented in [Test Protocol](https://github.com/Carina-P/hire-hens/blob/master/test/protocol_test_cases.pdf).

 ### Other tests
 - The navbar functionality was test by clicking on all possibilities and checking that user end up at right page.